jeremytammik/tbc/a/2046_mat_asset.md

 ####<a name="8"></a> LLM Deep Stupidity

-Mark Bishop wrote critical article stating that [artificial intelligence is stupid and causal reasoning will not fix it](https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2020.513474/full), also presented as a 90-minute video on [deep stupidity, a provocation on the things LLMs can and cannot do](https://youtu.be/sN-vsd7SVqs).
+On the other hand, Mark Bishop shares a critical article stating that [artificial intelligence is stupid and causal reasoning will not fix it](https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2020.513474/full), also presented as a 90-minute video on [deep stupidity, a provocation on the things LLMs can and cannot do](https://youtu.be/sN-vsd7SVqs).

 ####<a name="9"></a> LLM AI Sans MatMul

-This interesting research may affect both the enourmous resources consumed by AI and the chip maker stock prices:
+This new research may affect both the enourmous resources consumed by AI and the chip maker stock prices:
 [Researchers upend AI status quo by eliminating matrix multiplication in LLMs](https://arstechnica.com/information-technology/2024/06/researchers-upend-ai-status-quo-by-eliminating-matrix-multiplication-in-llms/).